cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Challenge

-In contrast to the majority of proposed Layer 2 rollup solutions, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), the current **v1.0** release is dedicated to expanding the *computational capacity* (as opposed to *transaction scalability* alone) to allow the creation of decentralized applications that were simply not possible to build before.
+In contrast to the majority of proposed Layer 2 rollup solutions, which primarily focus on enhancing transaction throughput and minimizing fees (essentially facilitating more transactions at a lower cost), the current **v1.0** release is dedicated to expanding the _computational capacity_ (as opposed to _transaction scalability_ alone) to allow the creation of decentralized applications that were simply not possible to build before.

 ### Solution strategy

-A potential path that can be considered to achieve transaction scalability is the introduction of an *Aggregator*, often associated with a Sequencer.
+A potential path that can be considered to achieve transaction scalability is the introduction of an _Aggregator_, often associated with a Sequencer.
 This component might enhance the overall efficiency and capacity of the rollup solution.
-Moreover, an exciting area for exploration is deploying Cartesi on top of other Layer-2 solutions like Optimism and Arbitrum, potentially expanding the options for enhanced transaction scalability.
+Moreover, an exciting area for exploration is deploying Cartesi on top of other L2 solutions like Optimism and Arbitrum, potentially expanding the options for enhanced transaction scalability.

 ## Disputes